fpcorso/litesurveys-wordpress-plugin/readme.txt

 == Description ==

-Easily hear from your users by adding pre-sale surveys, post-sale surveys, feedback surveys, and more to your website by integrating your site with [the LiteSurveys service](https://litesurveys.com/).

-**Important Note**: This plugin requires a [LiteSurveys](https://litesurveys.com) plan to create surveys and collect responses.
-Get started for free today!

-## Collect Feedback and Ideas From Your Site Visitors
+Learn from your site visitors using quick surveys.

+== Description ==

+LiteSurveys is a lightweight WordPress plugin that helps you gather feedback from your website visitors through simple, unobtrusive surveys.
+With LiteSurveys, you can easily create and manage single-question surveys that appear as slide-in popups on your website.

+## Key Features

+* **Simple Survey Creation** - Create surveys directly in your WordPress admin with just a few clicks
+* **Multiple Question Types** - Choose between multiple choice or open-ended questions
+* **Customizable Display** - Control when and where your surveys appear
+* **Easy Response Management** - View and manage survey responses right in your WordPress dashboard
+* **Unobtrusive Design** - Surveys appear as subtle slide-in popups that won't disrupt the user experience
+* **Mobile Friendly** - Surveys work great on all devices

-You can use LiteSurveys to:
+## Use LiteSurveys to:

-* **Conduct User Research** - Using LiteSurveys small slide-in surveys, users can quickly provide information about who they are or what they are looking for.
+* **Conduct User Research** - Using small slide-in surveys, users can quickly provide information about who they are or what they are looking for
-* **Identify Pain Points** - Adding in quick surveys during the sales funnel allows site visitors to provide feedback about concerns and issues.
+* **Identify Pain Points** - Adding quick surveys during the sales funnel allows site visitors to provide feedback about concerns and issues
-* **Get Marketing Insights** - Using surveys at key points during the user experience can provide details about the user’s decisions and thoughts which can influence your copy and strategy for your marketing efforts.
+* **Get Marketing Insights** - Using surveys at key points during the user experience can provide details about the user's decisions and thoughts which can influence your copy and strategy
-* And much more!
+* **Gather Customer Feedback** - Collect real feedback from actual users about their experience with your site or product

 ## Some Features of LiteSurveys:

-* **Question Type Variety** - Select from a variety question types including multiple choice, open answer, and more.
+* **Question Type Variety** - Select from multiple choice or open-ended questions to best suit your needs
-* **Analyze Results** - Easily see how individual site visitors respond but also analyze how all site visitors are responding.
-* **Control Timing** - LiteSurveys has many options available for controlling when the survey appears.
+* **Timing Control** - Set when your survey should appear to visitors
-* **Target Specific Pages** - Show your survey on your whole website or only on specific pages.
+* **Position Control** - Choose whether your survey appears in the bottom left or bottom right
-* **Export Results** - Export your survey responses so you can use them in spreadsheets, databases, other tools, and more.

-Ready to get started?
-[Create your account](https://litesurveys.com/) for free to create your first survey within minutes!
+* **Active/Inactive States** - Easily activate or deactivate surveys as needed

 == Installation ==
 1. Log into WordPress